 This course treats the ethical, political, and other dimensions of systematic mass violence through case studies and general theoretical analyses.
-Every 2-3 years.
-3 Credits

-PH-250 Global Feminisms
+PH-250 Global Feminisms LASC Categories: TLC, GP

 Investigates the theoretical underpinnings of women's movements for equal rights around the globe.